+This device complies with RSS-210 of the Industry Canada Rules.
 Operation is subject to the following two conditions:

-- 1) This device may not cause interference and - 2) This device must accept any interference, including interference that may cause undesired operation of the device.
+(1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.